benknoble/java_on_nix/README.md

 - `JAR_FILE` controls the name of the produced jar
 - `MAIN` should be the path under `src` to a java file with the `main` method
+- `TEST` should be the path under `src` to a java file with a `main` method that invokes whatever test setup you have

 Other variables can be changed in the Makefile or even set as environment variables, but should "just work" by default.